-While this particular version is made with sweet potatoes, bacon and goat cheese, this classic breakfast casserole is endlessly adaptable to make with whatever you have on hand.
+While this particular version is made with sweet potatoes, sausage and goat cheese, this classic breakfast casserole is endlessly adaptable to make with whatever you have on hand.

 The primary idea here is simply cleaning out the fridge of whatever vegetables and cheese you have, pouring eggs over it, and baking.
 The ingredients may differ, but the technique is always the same.